What to Learn

 Produced by TVOntario

-You need something better than just "too cold" or "too hot", isn't it?
+You need something better than just "too cold" or "too hot", don't you?
 Learn how Anders Celsius came up with the solution…

 Produced by TVOntario